-7.5 Compute Array Range
+7.7 Compute Array Range

 It is common to need to know the minimum and/or maximum values in an array.
-To help find these values, VTK-m provides the vtkm.cont.arrayRangeCompute convenience function defined in vtkm/cont/ArrayRangeCompute simply takes an ArrayRangeCompute simply takes an <a h
+To help find these values, VTK-m provides the vtkm::cont::ArrayRangeCompute convenience function defined in vtkm/cont/ArrayRangeCompute compute.h.
+ArrayRangeCompute simply takes an ArrayHandle on which to find the range of values.